danialgoodwin/ultimate-city/README.md

     - Would perhaps be nice to have its own architecture style... maybe with a little Japanese strip mall influence (vs a Las Vegas casino strip mall style).
         - Idea: Lots of greens?
 Perhaps looking like a forest tunnel?
 Hmm, maybe just the 'ceiling'/covering.
 If using this style, then maybe need to have the main [pedestrian] street winding.
 The ground can be the red ground seen for pedestrian/biking lanes.
 Each of the buildings could have a wood-style front (vertical grains?).
 Need to make sure the real trees don't disrupt biking trails.
 - Look up Japanese strip malls pictures, and performance.
+- Idea: The 'center' shouldn't be the main parks.
+It may feel too 'crowded'/claustrophobic, maybe too exclusive.
+It could be better if it takes over a whole block, then all surrounding grids can enjoy it equally.
+This could make a good argument for a long line of 'park' with grids on either side.

 ## Resources